 - The wrong type of traffic: Short-tail keywords are more general than their larger counterparts — for example, “French tips” could apply to nail salons or those trying to learn the French language.

 - Low conversion rates: Short-tail keywords can generate numerous clicks, but the number of people who convert is usually lower.
-WordStream reports that 56% of buyers who search use queries of three or more words, while only 7% use one word or an acronym.

 Long-tail keywords: Pros and cons

-Also called “narrow search terms” or “keyword phrases,” these keywords are more specific than their short-tail partners — for example:
+Also called “narrow search terms” or “keyword phrases,” these are more specific keywords than their short-tail partners — for example:

 - Swimsuits for toddler boys